-The Data Tab is used to specify which cells to use as chart data.
+The Data tab is used to specify which cells to use as chart data.
 You can change how data is translated into points by changing the data layout.
 You can also choose a sort order, as well as upper and lower boundaries for the data and axes.

-Add series to the chart by selecting a Data Field containing numeric values from the Series Values dropdown menu.
-Some charts may require you to select a data field to label the X-Axis.
+Add series to the chart by selecting a Data Field containing numeric values from the Series Values drop-down list.
+Some charts may require you to select a Data Field to label the X-Axis.
 Some charts may ask for two or three data fields per series.
 The data axis is drawn automatically.